Amid soaring inflation, alarms sounded about central banks’ focus on climate change, racial justice

 Former Treasury Secretary Larry Summers’ criticism that the Federal Reserve and other central banks are too focused on “woke” social issues reflects a growing concern that policymakers aren’t paying enough attention to inflation.

-The argument from Mr. Summers, a Democrat, also comes as Senate Republicans are trying to prevent congressional Democrats and President Biden from pressuring the Fed to install regional directors who would devote some of their duties to climate change and racial equity.
-They describe it as a dangerous case of “mission creep” from the central bank’s traditional role of ensuring maximum employment and price stability.
+Mr. Summers, a Democrat, is arguing his point as Senate Republicans try to prevent congressional Democrats and President Biden from pressuring the Fed to install regional directors who would devote some of their duties to climate change and racial equity.
+The Republicans describe the move as a dangerous case of “mission creep” from the central bank’s traditional role of ensuring maximum employment and price stability.

 All 12 Republicans on the Senate Banking Committee fired a warning shot this month at the Fed’s regional offices in Boston and Dallas, which are seeking new presidents.

-“Several Regional Federal Reserve Banks, including yours, have embraced politically-charged social causes outside of the Federal Reserve’s historical mission and statutory mandate,” the senators wrote to the Boston office.
+“Several Regional Federal Reserve Banks, including yours, have embraced politically charged social causes outside of the Federal Reserve’s historical mission and statutory mandate,” the senators wrote to the Boston office.
 “This mission creep threatens the credibility and independence of the Federal Reserve.
 The role and purpose of the Regional Federal Reserve Banks is to limit the concentration of power in D.C. and represent the economic interests of their respective regions, not to engage in partisan politics.”

-Mr. Summers sounded the alarm earlier this month while speaking to a virtual conference organized by the Institute of International Finance.
+Mr. Summers sounded the alarm this month while speaking to a virtual conference organized by the Institute of International Finance.

-“We have a generation of central bankers who are defining themselves by their wokeness,” said Mr. Summers, who is now a professor at Harvard University.
+“We have a generation of central bankers who are defining themselves by their wokeness,” said Mr. Summers, now a professor at Harvard University.
 “They’re defining themselves by how socially concerned they are.
 We’re in more danger than we’ve been during my career of losing control of inflation in the U.S.”

-He said the problem is even worse in Great Britain and Europe.
+He said the problem is even worse in Europe.

-Ludovic Subran, the chief economist at the Germany-based insurer and asset manager Allianz SE, said Mr. Summers chose a “media savvy” way of raising concerns about the expanding role of central banks in the wake of the COVID-19 pandemic and the financial crisis of 2007-08.
+Ludovic Subran, the chief economist at the Germany-based insurer and asset manager Allianz SE, said Mr. Summers chose a “media savvy” way of raising concerns about the expanding role of central banks during the COVID-19 pandemic and the financial crisis of 2007-2008.

 “There’s this idea that central banks have overstayed their welcome by extending their mandate,” Mr. Subran told The Washington Times.
 “What he’s opposing is quite interesting, this idea that the distributional effects on the labor market are more important than price stability.
-It is indeed questioning a bit — where do central banks stop?
-Right now they’re doing the heavy lifting for every problem, including climate change, including the fight against inequality.”
+It is indeed questioning a bit: Where do central banks stop?
+Right now, they’re doing the heavy lifting for every problem, including climate change, including the fight against inequality.”

 He said of Mr. Summers’ criticism, “I don’t know if it was right to use that term [wokeness], but what I think is interesting is asking the question about the trade-offs.”

-Fed officials last year took a broader approach toward the goal of maximum employment, pledging to keep the benchmark interest rate near zero even as inflation soars.
-Central bankers also are increasingly eyeing climate change as part of their portfolio.
+Fed officials last year took a broader approach toward the goal of maximum employment.
+They pledged to keep the benchmark interest rate near zero even as inflation soared.
+Central bankers also are increasingly looking at climate change as part of their portfolios.

 Dean Baker, co-director of the Center for Economic and Policy Research, said the Fed “is doing the right thing in the face of the hysteria of its critics.”